SAP-archive/cloud-cf-furnitureshop-documentation/Exercise-04-Order-New-Items/README.md

 For the current hands-on, all participants are sharing a single SAP Cloud Platform subaccount.
 To disambiguate the Cloud Connector, each participants provides a unique Location ID.

+Location IDs are defined to identify a location of a cloud connector for a specific sub account.
+You can have multiple cloud connectors configured to work with a single sub account identified by unique Location IDs

 9. Click _Save_.
 10. Ensure that the Status under Tunnel Information is Connected.
 If you receive an error, recheck your Region, Subaccount and login information.